apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 ## Background
-[Apache SkyWalking](https://skywalking.apache.org/) is an open source application performance management system that helps users collect and aggregate logs, traces, metrics and events, and display them on the UI.
+[Apache SkyWalking](https://skywalking.apache.org/) is an open-source application performance management system that helps users collect and aggregate logs, traces, metrics, and events, and display them on the UI.
 Starting from OAP 9.4.0, SkyWalking has added [AWS Firehose receiver](https://skywalking.apache.org/docs/main/next/en/setup/backend/aws-firehose-receiver/), which is used to receive and calculate the data of CloudWatch metrics.
 In this article, we will take DynamoDB as an example to show how to use SkyWalking to receive and calculate CloudWatch metrics data for monitoring Amazon Web Services.

-## What is Amazon CloudWatch and Amazon Kinesis Data Firehose ？
+## What are Amazon CloudWatch and Amazon Kinesis Data Firehose？

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is a metrics repository, this tool can collect raw data from AWS (e.g. DynamoDB) and process it into readable metrics in near real-time.
 Also, we can use **Metric Stream** to continuously stream CloudWatch metrics to a selected target location for near real-time delivery and low latency.
 SkyWalking takes advantage of this feature to create metric streams and direct them to Amazon Kinesis Data Firehose transport streams for further transport processing.